A close up of a mummy portrait featuring a woman with gold jewelry.

 Side-by-side comparison of a funerary portrait of a man shot in two lights revealing invisible brushstrokes in his beard and hair.

-Detail of a funerary portrait of a young man, early third century, Egyptian.
-Left: Visible light image.
-Right: Visible-induced visible luminescence (VIVL) image revealing “invisible brushstrokes” probably corresponding to a madder-based pigment.
-Tempera on wood panel.
-Photograph © 2018 Museum of Fine Arts, Boston
+MFA 59.340, detail of a funerary portrait of a young man (tempera on wood panel) Egyptian, early 3rd century Left: Visible light image.
+Right: Visible-induced visible luminescence (VIVL) image revealing “invisible brushstrokes” probably corresponding to a madder-based pigment Photograph © 2018 Museum of Fine Arts, Boston